movementlabsxyz/MIP/MIP/mip-84/README.md

 The trust assumptions on the relayer component have significant implications for the security of the bridge and they can introduce the need for additional components.

 In a scenario based approach we clarify minimally required components and why they are needed.
+We distinguish between a trusted, partially trusted, and untrusted relayer (with proofs).

 ## Motivation